jackledead/jackledead_armory/README.md

 UKM: The UKM is a Ukrainian-made heavy machine gun that has been widely used by the Ukrainian Armed Forces and other military units in Ukraine.
 It is known for its reliability and versatility.

+Fort 14TP pistol: 14 round 9x18mm usually loaded with fmjs.
+Set to be the new pistol of the UAF.

 ### Fictional:
 VP Scout: The VP Scout is a compact and lightweight rifle designed for reconnaissance and stealth missions.
 It features a bullpup configuration and a folding stock, allowing for easy storage and transportation.
 The gun is chambered in the powerful 7.62x54r cartridge, making it effective at long ranges while still remaining compact.

 Tos 30 SMG: A lightweight Eastern European submachine gun intended for internal security and police units, chambered in 9x18mm Makarov.

+Tos 84 semi-automatic shotgun: Akin to a saiga.
+Used by close quarters swat.

 ### Existing:
 Made makarovs, mosins, ak74 more common.